Skip to main content

 Designed by Jeff Levine, Nouveau Calendar JNL is an art nouveau font family.
 This typeface has two styles and was published by Jeff Levine Fonts .
 Nouveau Calendar JNL Inspired by the lettering on Koloman Moser’s poster design for Fromme’s Calendar (circa 1912), Nouveau Calendar JNL is available in both regular and oblique versions.
 According to Wikipedia: “Koloman Moser (30 March 1868 – 18 October 1918) was an Austrian artist who exerted considerable influence on twentieth-century graphic art and one of the foremost artists of the Vienna Secession movement and a co-founder of Wiener Werkstätte.
 Moser designed a wide array of art works, including books and graphic works from postage stamps to magazine vignettes; fashion; stained glass windows, porcelains and ceramics, blown glass, tableware, silver, jewelry, and furniture.”
 Nouveau Calendar JNL Download Now View Gallery

-Calfine fonts from Letterhend Studio - (sutuy)
+Saltburg fonts from Letterhend Studio - (ujpcu)

-Designed by Hendry Juanda, Calfine is a display serif font published by Letterhend Studio .
-Calfine Introducing, Calfine , a Bold and strong serif with high contrast weight.
-This font very suitable to be used as a title or display, make it looks great and stands from the crowd.
-This font perfectly made to be applied especially in logo, and the other various formal forms such as invitations, labels, logos, magazines, books, greeting / wedding cards, packaging, fashion, make up, stationery, novels, labels or any type of advertising purpose.
-Features : - uppercase & lowercase - numbers and punctuation - multilingual - PUA encoded We highly recommend using a program that supports OpenType features and Glyphs panels like many of Adobe apps and Corel Draw, so you can see and access all Glyph variations.
-Calfine Download Now View Gallery
+Designed by Hendry Juanda, Saltburg is a display sans and hand display font published by Letterhend Studio .
+Saltburg Introducing, Saltburg , an strong and bold sans serif with a touch of vintage look and feel.
+This type of font perfectly made to be applied especially in logo, headline, signage and the other various formal forms such as invitations, labels, logos, magazines, books, greeting / wedding cards, packaging, fashion, make up, stationery, novels, labels or any type of advertising purpose.
+Features : - uppercase & lowercase - numbers and punctuation - multilingual alternates - swashes and ligatures - PUA encoded We highly recommend using a program that supports OpenType features and Glyphs panels like many of Adobe apps and Corel Draw, so you can see and access all Glyph variations.
+Saltburg Download Now View Gallery